 American Standard Cadet 3: $250-$300.
 Reliable flush, doesn't clog, widely available.
 The value king.

 TOTO Drake: $350-$400.
-Better flush than Cadet, will last forever.
+Better flush, will last forever.
 Worth the upcharge if budget allows.

 Best Value Faucets